 Daily Cleaning Routine

-• Rinse bottles, nipples, and accessories immediately after use to prevent milk residue from drying.
+- Rinse bottles, nipples, and accessories right after use to stop milk residue from drying.

-• Use warm, soapy water and a bottle brush to scrub all surfaces, paying special attention to the nipple and any crevices.
+- Scrub all surfaces with warm, soapy water and a bottle brush, paying close attention to the nipple and any crevices.

-• Allow everything to air dry completely on a clean drying rack.
+- Let everything air dry completely on a clean drying rack.

 Sterilization Methods Explained